aaronwriight/aaronwriight.github.io/_pages/research.md

 ---

-My research aims to tell the story of how the human brain processes and produces the rich array of languages it encounters.
+<b>I study how the human brain processes language.<b>

-These interests have brought me to MIT’s [Brain & Cognitive Sciences](https://bcs.mit.edu) department and the [McGovern Institute for Brain Research](https://mcgovern.mit.edu), where I work with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) and an incredible team of language scientists at [EvLab](https://www.evlab.mit.edu).

-While I’m generally involved in mapping out the neural footprints that language leaves upon the human brain, my research diverges along three trails:
+My interests and experiences have brought me to MIT’s [Brain & Cognitive Sciences](https://bcs.mit.edu) department and the [McGovern Institute for Brain Research](https://mcgovern.mit.edu), where I work with [Ev Fedorenko](https://www.evlab.mit.edu/about-ev) and an incredible team of language scientists at [EvLab](https://www.evlab.mit.edu).
+While my research broadly intends to map out the neural footprints of language, my research diverges along three trails:

 <ul>